humano-ai/bugtracker/253/index.md

-Title: Consider allowing cookies after a 302 redirection
+Title: Allow cookies in a 302 redirection
 Author: rodarima
 Created: Tue, 20 Aug 2024 13:08:11 +0000
-State: open
+State: closed

 Currently Dillo only accepts cookies for the same organization that caused the initial request.